ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/intro.md

 1. DNS configuration on explicitly trusted networks
 2. Resolver behavior self-description
-3. Publishing and using directories of encrypted resolvers
+3. Publishing and using collections of encrypted resolvers
 ----
 # Goals